p-costa/SNaC/utils/snac_grid_generator/README.md

 - common SNaC velocity/pressure boundary presets;
 - autosave recovery and project-schema migration;
 - headless check, update, repair, and decomposition workflows;
-- structured-grid validation before writing case files.
+- structured-grid validation and transactional case writing.

 Python 3.8 or newer is supported.
 Install the runtime dependency from the repository root with: